Manbeejay/manbeejay.github.io/README.md

 - 🔭 Currently working on **Market Link Nigeria** - Web App to link Farmers in Nigeria directly to Buyers.
 - 🛠️ I specialise in **Mechanical/Biosystems/Civil/Environmental Engineering, Software Systems, Embedded Systems.**
-- 🌍 Open to collaborations on projects that matter in Africa and beyond
+- 🌍 Open to collaborations on projects that matter in Africa and beyond.
-- 📬 Reach me at **manbeejay@outlook.com** or on LinkedIn
+- 📬 Reach me at **manbeejay@outlook.com**.

 ---